Back to Blog

 The Real Talk on Creatine in Singapore

 Here's the thing about creatine shopping in Singapore — everyone's trying to overcomplicate what should be simple.
-I've spent three years testing different forms at gyms from Snap Fitness Woodlands to boutique spots like UFIT CBD, and the truth is straightforward: monohydrate works, it's cheap, and it's everywhere.
+I've spent three years testing different forms — budget chain gyms, premium boutiques, and home use — and the truth is straightforward: monohydrate works, it's cheap, and it's everywhere.

 The supplement industry loves pushing "upgraded" versions like HCL (hydrochloride) because they can charge double.
 But after buying both forms multiple times — including expensive tubs from Guardian that cost $80 for what should be a $30 product — I'm here to save you from making the same mistakes.